What Is Executive Presence?

 This exchange reminded me that it’s hard to get specific, actionable feedback on how to improve your executive presence!

-After all, here was a man who liked and respected his female colleague, yet hadn’t told her she was doing something that drove him crazy — and that, according to Sylvia Ann Hewlett’s research, could actually limit her advancement.
+After all, here was a man who liked and respected his female colleague, yet hadn’t told her she was doing something that drove him crazy — something that, according to Sylvia Ann Hewlett’s research, could actually limit her advancement.

 I shared that point in private when the female executive was done videotaping.
 But if not for the accident of our meeting on this job, it might have been another 12 years (or never) before she realized that a minor habit was hurting her career.